6 Ways to Incorporate Leather Decor Into Your Bedroom

 Leather is a very versatile material, something that’s witnessed through decor pieces that feature it.

 For example, if you want your bedroom to be all about edge, Appleby recommends a full-on leather throw rug at the foot of the bed.
 Meanwhile, a leather wingback chair and ottoman draped in a pretty throw can add a softer touch.
+(Check out these aesthetic bedroom ideas for more interior design inspiration.)

 Think about function